From Eh to Oz

 Payment Methods

-Payments must be made through Griffith’s Convera account by credit card (Visa and MasterCard) or wire transfer.
+Payments must be made through Griffith’s Convera account.
+We strongly recommend paying by credit card (Visa or MasterCard) to avoid any delays.

 #OzTREKKTip: OzTREKK does NOT recommend paying by bank draft or cheque.